GabeStep/angular1-inline/README.md

-## angular2-inline
+## angular1-inline

-*This extension replaces the language-vscode-javascript-angular2 extension.*
+*This extension is a fork of the angular2-inline extension.*

 This package is a language extension for Microsoft Visual Studio Code.
-It extends the javascript and typescript languages to add Angular2 specific features for inline templates and stylesheets.
+It extends the javascript and typescript languages to add Angular specific features for inline templates and stylesheets.
 When you define an inline template or inline style sheet using the backtick character(`` ` ``) the content will be processed by this extension.